When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

-The first four vertices are mixtures of two point measures and one uniform distribution on a pair of Hamming distance one.
-The last four vertices are the point measures on $Z_{+,3}$.
+Now let us briefly discuss to what extent $\Hcal_3$ exhausts the complement of $\RBM_{3,2}$.
+The first four vertices of $\overline{\Hcal_3^+}$, $u_1,\ldots, u_4$, are mixtures of two point measures and one uniform distribution on a pair of Hamming distance one.
+The last four vertices, $u_5,\ldots, u_8$, are the point measures on $Z_{+,3}$.
 By \cite[Theorem~1]{MonRauh2011}, all these distributions are contained in $\RBM_{3,2}$ (by symmetry, the vertices of $\overline{\mathcal{H}_{3}^-}$ are also in $\RBM_{3,2}$).
-The distributions in the relative interiors of the edges of $\overline{\Hcal_3^+}$ between the first four vertices are not in $\RBM_{3,2}$.
+The distributions in the relative interiors of the edges between the first four vertices are not in $\RBM_{3,2}$.
 The relative interior of edges connecting one of the first four and one of the last four vertices are in $\RBM_{3,2}$ if they have support of cardinality four and are not if they have support of cardinality five.
 We conjecture that $\RBM_{3,2}\cap\Gcal_{3}=\emptyset$.